How to find Ozempic in stock near you

 4. Ask about three-month supplies

-The default prescription for Ozempic is a one-month supply.
+The default prescription for Ozempic is a month supply.
 But, two- and three-month supplies may also be available, depending on the pharmacy.
 Plus, if you’re already using the Ozempic Savings Card, we have good news: it applies to two- and three-month supplies as well.

 5. Consider Ozempic alternatives